-Info: (651) 283-0568 Discipleship Training Ministries, Inc www.dtminc.org Today's Date: January 22, 2012 by Dan Trygg
+Info: (651) 283-0568 Discipleship Training Ministries, Inc. www.dtminc.org Today's Date: September 8, 2019 by Dan Trygg

-Recognizing His Will To Walk It Out
+Recognizing God's Will In Order To Walk It Out

-"For this reason also, since the day we heard of it, we have not ceased praying and asking for you that you may be filled with the true-knowledge/recognition of His will in all spiritual wisdom (skill) and understanding (putting-pieces-together), 10 to walk worthily of the Lord unto everything pleasing, bearing fruit in every good work and increasing in the true-knowledge of God; 11 strengthened with all power, according to His glorious might, for the attaining of all steadfastness (remaining-under) and patience (long-tempered-ness); joyously 12 giving thanks to the Father, who has qualified us to share in the inheritance of the saints in Light.
-13 For He rescued us from the domain (lit., 'authority') of darkness, and transferred us to the kingdom of His beloved Son, 14 in whom we have redemption, the forgiveness of sins."
-Col. 1:9-14
+"For this reason also, since the day we heard of it, we have not ceased to pray for you and to ask that you may be filled with the knowledge of His will in all spiritual wisdom and understanding, 10 so that you may walk in a manner worthy of the Lord, unto every pleasing-thing, in every good work bearing fruit and increasing in the knowledge of God; 11 strengthened with all power, according to His glorious might, for the attaining of all steadfastness and patience; joyously 12 giving thanks to the Father, who has qualified us to share in the inheritance of the saints in light.
+13 For He delivered us from the domain of darkness, and transferred us to the kingdom of His beloved Son, 14 in whom we have redemption, the forgiveness of sins."

+Colossians 1:9-14

 The entire purpose for being filled with the recognition of God's will is so that we might walk it out in our lives.
 That may seem to be obvious, but too often we never actually get around to that part.
-We are interested in what God may have for us, ...maybe "curious" would be a more apt description for our "interest"..., but we are not necessarily devoted to doing it at all costs.
-Some of us like to live in our heads, entertaining ourselves with dreams, visions, and talk concerning what we could do, ...but our actions do not indicate that we are particularly investing much toward the fulfillment of those noble ideas.
+We are interested in what God may have for us, ...maybe "curious" would be a more apt description for our "interest'..., but we are not necessarily devoted to doing it at all costs.
+Some of us like to live in our heads, entertaining ourselves with dreams, visions, and talk concerning what we could do, but our actions do not indicate that we are particularly investing much toward the fulfillment of those noble ideas.
 We fill our lives with day-to-day activities of job and home responsibilities, and entertainment, ...and maybe a number of religious activities..., but are we really devoting ourselves with serious intent to discover and walk out the will of God for our lives?

-In God's mind, we are already saints, "holy ones", ones having been sanctified, set apart, separated from common purposes and dedicated toward a special purpose in His plan (I Cor.
-1:2; 6:11).
-God dedicated Himself to us, and with Him this devotion meant action, ...drastic action.
+In God's mind, we are saints, "holy ones", ones separated from common purposes and dedicated toward a special purpose.
+We are supposed to be dedicated to follow Him, and do His will.

+He has dedicated Himself to us, and with Him this devotion meant action, ...drastic action.
 Coming Himself into human society, Jesus devoted Himself to our redemption, living and dying to make possible our escape from slavery to darkness.
 He continues to devote Himself to us, functioning as our High Priest and Mediator.
 We are always present in His thoughts, and He is working to prepare a place for us.

 What about us?
 Are we devoting ourselves to Him with such determined intent?
 Are we sold out for this as our highest purpose?